TienPhap0102/04-Deep-Dive-Risk-Analytics-Decoding-the-Roots-of-Bad-Debt/README.md

 | **1 (Default)** | 8.2% | 92.4% | **4976** |
 | **$\Sigma$** | **19116** | **3691** | **22807** |

+**Observation:**

+* Accurately identified 92.4% of actual defaults within its high-risk predictions, making it highly effective at minimizing financial loss.

+* Correctly classified 91.8% of non-default cases, maintaining a low false-alarm rate (7.6%) to ensure good customers are not wrongly rejected.

 ---

 * **Support Vector Machine (SVM)**